-Florida State Board of Education Rule 6A-10.042, FAC, was developed to meet the requirements of the Test Security Statute, s.
+Florida State Board of Education Rule 6A-10.042, F.A.C., was developed to meet the requirements of the Test Security Statute, s.
 1008.24, F.S., and applies to anyone involved in the administration of a statewide assessment.
-The rule prohibits activities that may threaten the integrity of the test.
+The Rule prohibits activities that may threaten the integrity of the test.
 See Appendix D for the full text of the Florida Test Security Statute and State Board of Education Rule.
 Please remember that inappropriate actions by school or district personnel can result in student or classroom invalidations, loss of teaching certification, and/or involvement of law enforcement.

-Examples of prohibited activities are:
+Examples of prohibited activities include the following:

-- Reading or viewing the passages or test items before, during, or after testing - Revealing the passages or test items - Copying the passages or test items - Explaining or reading the passages or test items for students - Changing or otherwise interfering with student responses to test items - Copying or reading student responses - Causing achievement of schools to be inaccurately measured or reported
+- Reading or viewing the passages or test items before, during, or after testing - Revealing the passages or test items - Copying the passages or test items - · Explaining or reading the passages or test items for students - · Changing or otherwise interfering with student responses to test items - Copying or reading student responses - Causing achievement of schools to be inaccurately measured or reported

-Please read and familiarize yourself with the Statute and Rule in Appendix D.
+School personnel and proctors must read and familiarize themselves with the Statute and Rule in Appendix D.

-If students with current IEPs, Section 504 plans, or ELL plans have allowable accommodations documented, test administrators may provide accommodations as described in Appendix A and may modify the script as necessary to reflect the allowable accommodations.
+If ELLs or students with current IEPs or Section 504 Plans have allowable accommodations documented, test administrators may provide accommodations as described in Appendix A and may modify the scripts as necessary to reflect the allowable accommodations.